alexcaisenchuan/CountryReverseGeoCoder/README.md

 ##Known Issues

-The init of CountryReverseGeoCoder cost lots of time, and the instance of CountryReverseGeoCoder cost lots of memory.
+The init of CountryReverseGeoCoder need about 11 sec, and the instance of CountryReverseGeoCoder cost 10M memory.
 Because the boundary data of countries is really large.
 I'll try to optimize it.

 ##Dataset